 - Low blood pressure

-Symptoms of dehydration can lead to very serious medical complications.
-If you are experiencing any of these symptoms please visit one of our locations.
+Dehydration can lead to very serious medical complications.
+If you are experiencing any of these symptoms, please visit one of our emergency room locations in Houston (Montrose, Heights, Memorial City), Stafford, Sugar Land, Austin and College Station, TX.
 We are here to help you 24 hours a day, 7 days a week.
-Schedule an emergency room appointment with us.
+Schedule an emergency room appointment.